-Bill Simpson (Medical Science Liaison, Winterlights Labs) spoke on “Monitoring Cognitive Health Through Speech”.
+Bill Simpson (Medical Science Liaison, Winterlights Labs) spoke about “Monitoring Cognitive Health Through Speech”.
 Said Bill: “Drug development in Alzheimer’s disease and dementia is hampered by our ability to identify at-risk groups before the onset of clinically significant symptoms.
-WinterLight Labs is addressing this problem by pioneering a speech-based AI technology which will help accurately predict and monitor risk for dementia years before a clinical diagnosis is obtained.
+WinterLight Labs is addressing this problem by pioneering a speech-based AI technology to help accurately predict and monitor risk for dementia years before a clinical diagnosis is obtained.
 Our approach has the potential to help researchers identify dementia in its earliest stages, improve our understanding of the illness and assist in the development of new drug interventions.”

 After lunch, Will Falk (Executive in Residence, Think Research) and Dr. Sacha Bhatia (Director, Institute for Health System Solutions and Virtual Care, Women’s College Hospital) explored the concept of building a sensible policy framework for virtual care, to provide opportunities for a thriving community of Canadian digital companies to expand, while helping support doctors and nurses better care for patients in their plenary session: “How Virtual Care is Modernizing Canada’s Healthcare System to Meet the Needs of Patients and their Families.”
 This was followed by a presentation on “Bots and Robotics: Transformation and Innovation Challenges and Methods” by Emmanuel Casalino (Health Practice, Ernst and Young) and Janos Nadas (Sr Manager, Deloitte Canada), who shared why transforming organizations to embrace automation or identifying how to leverage innovation with robots are not straightforward.

-Mark Rajack (Innovation and Partnerships, Niagara HealthDigital) fielded a number of questions from the audience after presenting “Trust and Mobile: Driving Scale and Unlocking Future Innovations of Connected Digital Health” – an overview of how emerging technologies and design patterns such as federated digital trust and blockchain will change how patients and providers interact with the healthcare system by delivering a truly scaled out secure ecosystem of mobile applications and services that will drive the connected digital health system of the future.
+Mark Rajack (Innovation and Partnerships, Niagara HealthDigital) then presented “Trust and Mobile: Driving Scale and Unlocking Future Innovations of Connected Digital Health,” an overview of how emerging technologies and design patterns such as federated digital trust and blockchain will change how patients and providers interact with the healthcare system by delivering a truly scaled out secure ecosystem of mobile applications and services that will drive the connected digital health system of the future.